ChenWendi2001/cs231n-assignments/README.md

 # cs231n-assignments
-- Solutions to the assignments of cs231n
+- Solutions to the assignments of cs231n(Spring 2017) in Python 3